 Interview Questions: What Were Your Biggest Successes and Failures?

-How to Answer Interview Questions About Your Accomplishments
+How to Answer Interview Questions About Success

-The best way to respond is to give an example of something you accomplished that is directly related to the job that you are interviewing for.
+Make a connection: The best way to respond is to give an example of something you accomplished that is directly related to the job that you are interviewing for.
 Review the job posting.
 Make a list of job qualifications and skills that match what you’ve included in your resume.
 Then, think of examples of accomplishments that demonstrate that you have these skills and qualifications.